ETHZ-INS/TFB-analysis/README.md

 * Generated TF-Binding predictions:

-* The [MultiAssayExperiment](https://www.bioconductor.org/packages/release/bioc/html/MultiAssayExperiment.html) object based on which all models were trained and predictions were generated is provided at:
+* The [MultiAssayExperiment](https://www.bioconductor.org/packages/release/bioc/html/MultiAssayExperiment.html) object based on which all models were trained and predictions were generated

-* Pretrained models can be obtained from:
+* Pretrained models

-* Precomputed insertion/footprint profiles are collected at:
+* Precomputed insertion/footprint profiles

-* All raw data used can be found at:
+* All raw data used

 Further data is visualized under: https://www.ethz-ins.org/TFBPlatform/